 We use InterQual criteria in making determinations regarding hospital stay precertification and extended stay reviews, observation stay reviews, and reviews of services that require precertification or preauthorization.
+For admissions to a skilled nursing facility, we use RUG (Resource Utilization Group) or InterQual criteria for PPO facilities and RUG criteria only for non-PPO facilities.
 These determinations can affect what we pay on a claim.